hamzehkhazaei/Azure_Lab/README.md

    <img title="" alt="" src="/images/rdp1.png">

 5. Before starting you VM from RDP desktop make sure your cluster is in **Running** state.
 6. Then double click on the new remote PC that you created in RDP desktop.
 It should ask for username and password.
-Use `eecs4222M` as both username and password.
+Use `eecs4222M` as username.
+You should already know the password from TA or Prof.

    <img title="" alt="" src="/images/rdp-login.png" width="500">